 The Jeep Wrangler Unlimited hardtop is constructed from SME (Sheet Molding Compound) which is a very durable, lightweight material.
 The Wrangler hardtop has a weight of only 140 lbs and can easily be removed and installed by a single person.

 The manufacturer specifies that the Jeep Wrangler’s hard-top roof cannot support any weight at all.
-We have since also learned that, with the correct roof-rack installation, which utilizes the support framework from inside the cabin, actually allows the Wrangler to safely carry a maximum dynamic weight of up 150 pounds (70kg) on its roof.
+We have since also learned that the correct roof-rack installation, which utilizes the support framework from inside the cabin, actually allows the Wrangler to safely carry a maximum dynamic weight of up 150 pounds (70kg) on its roof.
 When loading your roof, ensure you distribute the weight evenly to avoid upsetting the driving and balance dynamic of the vehicle.